 Sighting shots are practice or zeroing shots that are not scored or counted.
-In Prone events, competitors may fire unlimited Sighting shots before and/or during Record firing.
+In Smallbore Rifle Three-Position events (Table 3), competitors may fire unlimited Sighting shots before firing Record shots but may not fire additional Sighters after starting Record shots.
+In Smallbore Rifle Prone events (Table 4), competitors may fire unlimited Sighting shots before and/or during Record firing.
 On electronic targets, Sighting shots are recorded when the target is set for Sighting shots.
 On paper targets, a Sighting bull is designated on each target.
-In 3-Position events, competitors may fire unlimited Sighting shots before firing Record shots but may not fire additional Sighters after starting Record shots.
-In prone position events, competitors may fire unlimited Sighting shots at any time before or during Record Fire Stages.